Culture

 Sensu that plays an active role in various forms

-Speaking of entertainment of using Sensu, let’s not forget “Rakugo”.
+Speaking of entertainment using Sensu, let’s not forget “Rakugo.”

 In Rakugo, Sensu turns into all sorts of things.

-For more information on Rakugo, please check the below Rakugo topic.
+For more information on Rakugo, please check the Rakugo topic.

-In this way, Sensu has a wide field of activity and plays various roles.
+In this way, Sensu has various activities and plays various roles.

-This Sensu was born in Japan and has been used not only in Japan but also in other countries since early times.
+This Sensu was born in Japan and has been used in Japan and other countries since its early days.

-We can see that Sensu is one of the most important traditional cultures in Japan.
+We can see that Sensu is one of Japan’s most important traditional cultures.

 We feel like we can look at Sensu with slightly different eyes than we did before.